-Every single day, we eat and drink which gives an opportunity for harmful plaque bacteria to build up around our gums.
+Every single day, we eat and drink, which gives an opportunity for harmful plaque bacteria to build up around our gums.
 Left untreated, this could lead to bleeding gums, gingivitis, and gum disease.
-Detoxing periodically allows for your gums rid themselves of harmful toxins you cant see.
-Here are five ways to do it.
+Detoxing periodically allows for your gums to rid themselves of harmful toxins you cant see.
+Here are five ways to detox gum.

 Tea Tree Oil Dental Floss

 Flossing daily is an integral part of keeping our gums fresh and clean, so why not add the healing power of tea tree oil?
 A natural disinfectant, tea tree oil reduces bad oral bacteria.

 Research indicates that tea tree oil significantly reduces gingivitis and bleeding of the gums, even in those with gingivitis.
 So grab some tea tree oil floss to blast those bugs hiding in between your teeth!